Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

       [SentinelHub](https://sentinelhub-py.readthedocs.io/en/latest/index.html)
   - Data transformations
   - Applying the ML models as before, but using the additional NDVI data

+#### Student Exercise

+  - ML Pipelines for crop yield forecast: In this exercise students will use soil and weather data, along with USDA NASS crop yield data, to create several ML models for predicting crop yield.
+They will evaluate the performance of the models using several metrics, and explore optimization techniques such as hyperparameter selection and feature elimination.

 ## 6. The Road Forward